Create a Test/Variant Group

 After creating a test, you’ll need to define the actual Variants that users will see.

-* A/B Variants: [create-an-a-b-variant](https://docs.optibase.io/features/tests/create-an-a-b-variant "mention")
+* A/B Variants: [Create an A/B Variant](/features/tests/create-an-a-b-variant.md)

-* Split Variants: [create-a-split-variant](https://docs.optibase.io/features/tests/create-a-split-variant "mention")
+* Split Variants: [Create a Split Variant](/features/tests/create-a-split-variant.md)

 ### Audience Restrictions